By Attila Zønn

 “Well, Tommy—he’s in my class—he wasn’t at school today because he died.
 Miss Sharps told us.
 She said it was a sad thing what happened to Tommy but Tommy’s in Heaven now, and God will make him an angel.
 That’s what God does.
 She said when little boys and girls die, God turns them into angels and they live forever in Heaven, where nothing bad ever happens.
 That’s where I want to live—where nothing bad ever happens.”

 Now Tata had a sad face.
 It looked like Tata was sorry about something.
 Then it looked like he was thinking.
-Tata was a thinker, and when his eyes stared straight ahead, and they had that tired look, Tata was thinking, and that’s what Tata was doing, but then his eyes narrowed slightly, and they were looking back on Alex, who suddenly felt like he was going to get into trouble.
+Tata was a thinker, and when his eyes stared straight ahead, and had that tired look, Tata was thinking, and that’s what Tata was doing, but then his eyes narrowed slightly, and pointed back on Alex, who suddenly felt like he was going to get into trouble.

 “There is no God,” Tata said.
 “Therefore, there are no angels.
 If you die, you will not become an angel.
 Worms will eat your flesh and you will become dust.”